 One of the highlights of Ms. Smith’s career occurred when she worked at the Anne Arundel Medical Center.
 She was looking over a patient’s blood work when she realized it matched a slide of a newly-diagnosed leukemia cell she had recently received from a friend.
-She brought her discovery to the patient’s doctor, and he confirmed the diagnosis and complemented her on her findings.
+She brought her discovery to the patient’s doctor, and he confirmed the diagnosis and complimented her on her findings.

-Ms. Smith’s hobbies include gardening, traveling, and needlepoint.
+Ms. Smith’s hobbies include gardening, traveling and needlepoint.
 Her needlepoint creations have won blue ribbons and best-in-show awards.